Debbie Gibson: 2010–present

 In June 2017, Billboard Gibson achieved her highest-charting hit in more than 25 years in her duet with Sir Ivan on "I Am Peaceman", which hit number 26 on the Billboard Dance Club chart.
 In June 2018, Gibson appeared in the music video of American heavy-metal band Voices of Extreme's cover version of "Foolish Beat".
 In March 2019, Gibson hosted a special program on SiriusXM Radio's '80s on 8 channel to celebrate the 30th anniversary of her Electric Youth album, during which she played each song from the album in sequence, accompanied by personal stories surrounding each song.

 On May 2, the Mixtape Tour commenced in Cincinnati, Ohio.
-Performers on this tour included Gibson, Tiffany, Salt-N-Pepa, and Naughty by Nature, with New Kids on the Block billed as the headline performers.
+Performers on the tour included Gibson, Tiffany, Salt-N-Pepa and Naughty by Nature, with New Kids on the Block billed as the headline performers.
 The tour grossed $53.2 million and sold 662,911 tickets over 55 dates.
-On June 7, 2019, Gibson released a new pop anthem "Girls Night Out".
-The music video for "Girls Night Out" was shot in Las Vegas, Nevada.
+On June 7, 2019, Gibson released the new pop anthem "Girls Night Out", and its music video was shot in Las Vegas.
 The song peaked at number four on the Billboard Dance Club chart.
 On August 20, 2021, Gibson released the album The Body Remembers, her first studio recording of original songs since M.Y.O.B..
 It contained a new version of "Lost in Your Eyes" with Joey McIntyre.

-Gibson performed at the 2025 Rose Parade singing "Electric Youth" as part of the Grand Finale presented by the Mansion Entertainment Group with Betty Who and the Debbie Allen Dance Academy dancers.
+Gibson performed at the 2025 Rose Parade singing "Electric Youth" as part of the grand finale with Betty Who and the Debbie Allen Dance Academy dancers.

 Gibson released her memoir, Eternally Electric: The Message in My Music, on September 9, 2025.
+The book debuted at number 22 on the Publishers Weekly Bestseller List, selling 4,478 units.